dflib/jjava/README.md

 See the [List of options](#list-of-options) section for all of the configuration options.

-To change compiler options use the `IJAVA_COMPILER_OPTS` environment variable (or `--comp-opts` parameter during installation) with a string of flags as if running the `javac` command.
+To change compiler options use the `JJAVA_COMPILER_OPTS` environment variable (or `--comp-opts` parameter during installation) with a string of flags as if running the `javac` command.

 The kernel VM parameters must currently be assigned in the `kernel.json` by adding/editing a JSON dictionary at the `env` key and changing the `argv` list.
 To find where the kernel is installed run